mus-format/mus-examples-go/README.md

   feature).
 - pm - contains three examples, two of which demonstrate how to use the `pm` package to serialize graphs and linked lists.
+- unsafe - explains how the unsafe package can be used.
 - validation - shows how you can validate different data types during unmarshalling.